prajaktadekate/datastructure/README.md

-tthis is my first file
+This is my first file